 Our Spanish member Plena Inclusión is co-organising a protest this Wednesday at 11am (Spanish time) to demand a change of the current law.
 You can learn more about the protest in our press release.
 Inclusion Europe fully supports this protest – and I would strongly encourage you to join us too.

 This is significant not only for Spanish people who are denied the right to vote.
-There are hundreds of thousands others across Europe in the same situation.
+There are hundreds of thousands others across Europe in the same situation, persons who are not granted legal capacity which comes with a number of rights including the right to vote.
 We should demonstrate the scale of the issue and show our Spanish friends our solidarity.

 There are several ways you can participate:

 - Spread the news with your friends, members and colleagues.
 Share our press release now.

 - Retweet and share what we will be publishing on our Twitter and Facebook.

 - Encourage others to express their solidarity with Mara and support the right to vote on social media.

 Use the hashtag #MiVotoCuenta (“My vote counts”) when posting (copy-paste the hashtag and put it at the beginning or end of your post) As an idea, you could take a picture of yourself holding a placard with “#MiVotoCuenta” written on it to accompany your post.